-The vessel that you will find under the menu points “Free Driving Mode“ and/or “Active Simulation Training“ is ready to sail and depicted as realistically as possible: the forces of the VSPs, the hydromechanics of the ship and all inertia effects are accurately captured in a time simulation.
-In the range “Active Simulation Training“ you can test your capabilities of steering a VSP-driven ship in a contest with other captains.
+The vessel you will find under the “Free Driving Mode“ and “Active Simulation Training“ menus are ready to sail and depicted as realistically as possible.
+The forces of the VSPs, the hydromechanics of the ship and all inertia effects are accurately captured in a time simulation.
+In “Active Simulation Training“ range, you can test your steering capabilities of the VSP by operating the ship in competition with other captains.

-Under “Kinematics & Forces“you learn how the unique mechanics and hydromechanics of the Voith Schneider Propeller work.
-Take your time: alternate between the buttons “Kinematics“ and “Hydrodynamic Forces“, modify the speed, the longitudinal and transverse thrust, and monitor the movements of the kinematics and/or the generation of hydrodynamic forces.
+Under “Kinematics & Forces“, you learn how the unique mechanics and hydromechanics of the Voith Schneider Propeller work.
+Take your time: Alternate between “Kinematics“ and “Hydrodynamic Forces“; modify the speed, longitudinal and transverse thrust; and monitor the movements of the kinematics and/or the generation of hydrodynamic forces.
 Witness how the secret of the VSP is being revealed.

 We wish you a great time on board - Voith Turbo Mobility.